 - The academic institution and industrial collaborator must be compliant with Scottish Government requirements in relation to Fair Work.

-- This leaves a cash balance of £15,999 which is to be direct from the Industrial collaborator to the academic institution.
+- This leaves a cash balance of £24,000, which is to be paid directly from the Industrial collaborator to the academic institution.

 Exclusion Criteria